shivaneej/Inkly/README.md

 - Firebase Auth
 - Firebase Realtime Database
 - Swift UI
-- Langchain
+- Langchain: The backend for multiple LLM features like sentiment analysis and dynamic prompts.
-- Heroku for backend hosting
+- Heroku for backend hosting: Backend is scalable due to the managed resources of Firebase and Heroku.

 ## Architecture
 - Built with Swift UI, backend on Firebase.
 - Authentication via Firebase Authentication.
 - Utilizes Langchain and GPT-3.5 Turbo for dynamic journaling prompts.
 - Backend hosted on Heroku.
+- Data privacy is maintained; none of the journaling activities are shared outside the app.

 ## Demos
 Coming soon!